Battery Manufacturer

 World's largest battery maker; pursuing its own next-generation battery technologies

 The best commercial lithium batteries today store about 250 to 300 watt-hours per kilogram.
-A team from Nankai University and the Shanghai Academy of Spaceflight Technology — the institution that builds China's rockets and space station modules — has published results in Nature showing a new fluorinated hydrocarbon electrolyte that pushes lithium metal batteries to 700 Wh/kg at room temperature and nearly 400 Wh/kg at minus 50 degrees Celsius.
+A team from Nankai University and the Shanghai Academy of Spaceflight Technology — which builds China's rockets and space station modules — has published results in Nature.
+The new fluorinated hydrocarbon electrolyte pushes lithium metal batteries to 700 Wh/kg at room temperature and nearly 400 Wh/kg at minus 50 degrees Celsius.

 Partnering with Quinbrook on eight-hour duration storage